-- Epidemiology studies related to the determinants, procurement and allocation of liver and kidney for transplantation and alloimmune outcomes.
+- Determinants, predictors and biomarkers of liver and kidney disease transplantation and alloimmune outcomes.

 Shared Interests and Overlaps

+Clinical and Integrative Diabetes and Obesity (CIDO).
 Applications focused on the epidemiology and genetic epidemiology of diabetes and obesity are assigned to KNOD.
-Applications focused on the etiology and treatment of metabolic disturbances associated with diabetes, gestational diabetes, and obesity are assigned to Clinical and Integrative Diabetes and Obesity (CIDO).
+Applications focused on the etiology and treatment of metabolic disturbances associated with diabetes, gestational diabetes, and obesity are reviewed in CIDO.

-Psychosocial Risk and Disease Prevention (PRDP): Applications that focus on the primary prevention of obesity and diabetes may be assigned to either PRDP or KNOD.
-Applications that focus on the prevention of the development and/or progression of obesity/diabetes are assigned to KNOD while those that focus on social/psychosocial determinants of the onset and progression of obesity and social/psychosocial interventions to prevent or reduce risk are assigned to PRDP.
-PRDP would also review applications on the primary interventions of diet/nutrition and physical activity on obesity when the exposure is social/psychosocial in nature.
+Psychosocial Risk and Disease Prevention (PRDP): Applications that focus on the prevention of the development and/or progression of obesity/diabetes are reviewed in KNOD while those that focus on social/psychosocial determinants of the onset and progression of obesity and social/psychosocial interventions to prevent or reduce risk are reviewed in PRDP.
+PRDP also reviews applications on the primary interventions of diet/nutrition and physical activity on obesity when the exposure is social/psychosocial in nature.

-Genetics of Health and Disease (GHD): Applications related to genetics or epigenetics or genetic epidemiology of obesity, diabetic kidney, liver, gastrointestinal, and urinary conditions are assigned to KNOD.
-Applications focused on the discovery and development of genetic and genomic methodologies are assigned to GHD.
+Genetics of Health and Disease (GHD): Applications related to genetics or epigenetics or genetic epidemiology of obesity, diabetic kidney, liver, gastrointestinal, and urinary conditions are reviewed in KNOD.
+Those focused on the discovery and development of genetic and genomic methodologies are reviewed in GHD.